UHDanke/gd_docs/docs/triggers/spawn/spawn_remapping.md

 Spawn remapping allows you to remap any ID value, except identical IDs.
 Out of bounds IDs are limited only when a trigger is spawned.

-### Limited IDs

-#### Group IDs

-Trying to assign ID values outside 0-9999 is not possible.
-Any value below 1 refers to ID 0.
-Any value above 9999 refers to ID 9999.

-#### Color Channels

-Trying to assign ID values outside 0-999 is not possible.
-Values below 1 do nothing.
-Values between 1000-1101 are reserved for special color channels.

-Any value above 1101 refers to ID 1101.

-#### Item IDs

-Values below 0 are reserved for special items (-1 is Time, -2 is Points, -3 is Attempts).
-Pickup, Item Edit and Item Compare can reference (but not change, they get limited to 0 or 9999) IDs outside 0-9999.
-Item Edit cannot use ID 0 as a parameter.
-Time, Time Event and Time Control can reference and use IDs outside 0-9999.
-As Item Compare and Item Edit cannot reference out of bounds IDs, accessing the values of these timers is not possible.
-It is however possible to store remaps inside timers and spawn a group with those remaps using Time Event.

-#### Song Channels

-Trying to assign ID values outside 0-4  is not possible.
-Any value below 1 refers to ID 0\.
-Any value above 4 refers to ID 4\.

-#### Collision IDs

-Same as Group IDs.

-#### Gradient IDs

-* Trying to assign ID values outside 0-999 is not possible without mods or scripts.
-* Builder helper can assign at most to ID 1000\.

-### Extended Limit IDs

-IDs with extended limits can be assigned beyond the usual 10000 ID limit.
-ID values outside 0-9999 cannot be assigned inside (most) triggers, but can be referenced via remapping.

-IDs with extended limit

-* Control IDs
-* Area Effect IDs
-* Enter Effect IDs
-* Item IDs (timers only)
-* Material IDs (between −/+ 32767\)
-* Enter Channels (between −/+ 32767\)
-* SFX IDs
-* SFX Groups